Difficulty

 Jujube: Ziziphus jujuba

 There are no significant pests or diseases that affect jujubes in the United States, but they do have a minor issue that is related to their environment.
 They are known for being fairly precocious, but production can be delayed in wet climates.
 This is particularly true for varieties that produce large fruit.
-While they are exceedingly drought resistant, supplemental irrigation during bloom, as well as exposure to sunlight throughout the day, may help improve this (temporary) problem.
+While they are exceedingly drought resistant, supplemental irrigation during bloom, as well as exposure to sunlight throughout the day, may help counter this (temporary) problem.

 Ant Admire